- Agent Guide Introduction

 Depending on your system configuration, once established, your external phone connection may be kept open even when the remote party hangs up.
 This is normal behavior that is sometimes used to optimize utilization of the established PSTN phone connections.
 If this option is used in your contact center, you will not need to hang up the phone on your side.
 Termination of a current active call will be indicated using a special tone.
 Arrival of the next call will be announced both visually via your Agent Desktop application and via another special tone on your open phone connection.
 You can accept this call using the Accept button on your screen.
 For more information, see section How to Answer an Incoming Call.

 Note that the open line may be automatically disconnected if it stays open for longer than a few minutes without any active calls.
-If the open line is disconnected automatically or if you release it manually, arrival of the next call will be announced via the regular ringing signal.
+If the open line is disconnected automatically or if you release it manually, the arrival of the next call will be announced via the regular ringing signal.
 Your administrator will provide more information about the correct use of the external phone and any configured timeouts.

-Dial-in and keep line open
+Dial-in and keep line open (nailed connection)

 Normally, the line will be kept open until you log out of the Agent Desktop application.
 If your application or browser are closed without a logout while you have a customer call, the system will wait for this call to be released by the remote party before closing the nailed connection.
 See section How to Terminate Your Working Session for more information.